-68. In order to obtain authority to sponsor and manage Personnel Security Clearances within the Industry Entity, a SO must have a minimum Negative Vetting 1 (NV1) Personnel Security Clearance.
+70. In order to obtain authority to sponsor and manage Personnel Security Clearances within the Industry Entity, an SO must have a minimum Negative Vetting 1 (NV1) Personnel Security Clearance.
+SOs cannot sponsor Personnel Security Clearances at a level higher than the Personnel Security Clearance level they hold (e.g. an NV1 clearance holder cannot sponsor NV2 clearances).

-69. A SO is required to complete the Defence Security Officer Training Course as part of the application process, and every three years thereafter.
+71. An SO is required to complete the DISP Security Officer Training course as part of the application process, and every three years thereafter.
 SOs must also undertake any additional required training associated with the SO position.
-A SO is responsible for:
+An SO is responsible for:

-- a. the development and application of security policies and plans for their Industry Entity; - b. ensuring sensitive and classified materials entrusted to the Industry Entity are protected in line with DSPF requirements at all times; - c. maintaining a Designated Security Assessed Position list, which is to be made available to Defence upon request (refer to Annex A).
-(The Protective Security Policy Framework mandates that Industry Entities identify and record positions that require a security clearance and the level of clearance required). - d. where relevant, sponsoring and managing all Personnel Security Clearances issued under the authority of the Industry Entity's DISP membership in accordance with the DSPF Control 40.1 Personnel Security Clearances.

-- i. ensuring and facilitating Defence mandated security education and training courses for Industry Entity personnel engaged in Defence work; - ii. implementing arrangements and training for insider threat identification, reporting and management; - iii. reporting security and fraud incidents, and contact reports, in accordance with Control 77.1 Security Incidents and Investigations; - iv.
-A SO must actively monitor and manage the ongoing suitability of sponsored security cleared personnel including their security attitudes and behaviours; - v.
-A SO must notify AGSVA when a clearance holder no longer requires their clearance or when they separate from the DISP Industry Entity; - vi.
+- a. the development and application of security policies and plans for their Industry Entity; - b. ensuring sensitive and classified materials entrusted to the Industry Entity are protected in line with DSPF requirements at all times; - c. ensuring and facilitating Defence mandated security education and training courses for Industry Entity personnel engaged in Defence work; - d. implementing arrangements and training for insider threat identification, reporting and management; - e. reporting security and fraud incidents, and contact reports, in accordance with Control 77.1 Security Incidents and Investigations; - f. maintaining a Designated Security Assessed Position list, which is to be made available to Defence upon request (refer to Annex A).
+(The Protective Security Policy Framework mandates that Industry Entities identify and record positions that require a security clearance and the level of clearance required); - g. where relevant, sponsoring and managing all Personnel Security Clearances issued under the authority of the Industry Entity's DISP membership in accordance with the DSPF Control 40.1 Personnel Security Clearances; - i.
+An SO must actively monitor and manage the ongoing suitability of sponsored security cleared personnel including their security attitudes and behaviours; - ii.
+An SO must notify AGSVA when a clearance holder no longer requires their clearance or when they separate from the DISP Industry Entity; - iii.
 Personnel Security Clearances requiring an eligibility waiver must be approved by Defence.
-Refer to DSPF Control 40.1 - Personnel Security Clearances for exceptional circumstances criteria; and - vii.
+Refer to DSPF Control 40.1 Personnel Security Clearances for exceptional circumstances criteria; and - iv.
 Positive Vetting clearances can only be sponsored by the authorities outlined in DSPF Control 40.1 Personnel Security Clearances.

-70. Where an Industry Entity or CSO/SO fails to meet these requirements, Defence may vary, suspend or terminate the Industry Entity's DISP membership.
+72. Where an Industry Entity or CSO/SO fails to meet these requirements, Defence may vary, suspend or terminate the Industry Entity's DISP membership.